Extra-2-Dew/ArchipelagoRandomizer/README.md

 Currently, the randomizer can give you the following:

-* Everything in the Loot menu, except Forbidden Keys, Secret Shards, and the Big Ol' Bag of Loot
+* Everything in the Loot menu
 * All outfits
 * All cards
-* All standard dungeon keys
+* All dungeon keys
 * Crayons
 * Lockpicks
-* Yellow Hearts
 * Random status effects (both positive and negative)
 * BEES